 My work bridges the medieval/early modern divide and thinks broadly across a continuous (but not homogenous) premodern England.
 Hardly Working begins in the mid fourteenth century, when the first bouts of labor legislation were enacted, and traces the engagement with variant forms of labor through the final decades of the sixteenth century, which were characterized by apprenticeship riots and an influx of idle, or unemployed, persons into the city of London.
 I emphasize variety—temporally, generically (pastoral, romance, epic, eclogue, comedy, tragedy), formally (long and lyric poetry, drama), contextually (courtly poems, patronage poems, popular drama and children’s theater), of authorship (anonymous poets and playwright(s), collaborative authors, canonical writers, and those whose contemporary fame has long since faded)—in order to both demonstrate the thoroughness with which these subverted forms of labor pervaded premodern society and to showcase the multitude of ways in which this manifested.

-I have an article under review that recovers the history of the English botchers—clothworkers who mended old clothing—in order to understand the ways in which Arden of Faversham engages botching to stage a tension between repair and destruction in its depiction of Thomas Arden’s murder.
+I have a article, forthcoming from Renaissance Drama, that recovers the history of the English botchers—clothworkers who mended old clothing—in order to understand the ways in which Arden of Faversham engages botching to stage a tension between repair and destruction in its depiction of Thomas Arden’s murder.

 I am currently working on an experimental article on the Harley 913 “Lullay Lullay littil child” that asks how our modern understanding of the lullaby genre can illuminate this medieval poem.
 A version of this article received the Laura Hutchins Heberle Award for Outstanding Critical Writing in 2017.